SouthbankSoftware/provendb-sdk-node/src/merkle/README.md

 import { merkle } from "provendb-sdk-node";
 ```

-### Important Information
+### Before You Begin

 The order of items being added to the tree is important in the reconstruction of a duplicate tree from the same data.
 That being said,
 you need to ensure that you are adding items to the tree in a determinite way.
-If you are using asyncronous operations in your application to add items to the tree,
-you need to ensure the asyncronous operations have completed before adding the next items to the tree.

 ### Building a MerkleTree